 It is important to use an appropriate test form that best meets the learner's goals and manner of receiving and reporting information.
 Most learners with a disability can take some form of a CASAS test.
-CASAS is able to provide large-print versions of all tests.
-Large-print tests and computer-based tests are examples of test forms often used for learners with documented disabilities based on need as well as for all learners.
-The Employability Competency System (ECS) appraisal as well as the ECS reading pre- and post-tests and the Life Skills reading pre and post-tests are available in large-print forms.
-Beginning Literacy Reading and the Reading for Citizenship series are in a large print format.
-The POWER performance-based assessment and the Tests for Life Skills, Forms 310 through 340, are available specifically for learners with developmental disabilities.
+CASAS provides large-print versions of all tests.
+Large-print tests and CASAS eTests® are examples of test forms often used for learners with documented disabilities based on need as well as for all learners.
+The POWER performance-based assessment series, Forms 301-307, and the Tests for Adult Life Skills, Forms 312 through 352, are available specifically for learners who have intellectual disabilities.

 CASAS is currently expanding development of other test forms to measure basic literacy skills of learners with specific documented disabilities.
-For example, a functional Braille reading test to measure basic literacy skills is in development for learners who are blind or have a visual impairment.
-Current CASAS reading, math, and listening tests include multiple displays (test prompts) of actual everyday items - maps, telephone books, paycheck stubs, graphs - that cannot be translated realistically into an audio format or into Braille.
-Please contact CASAS if you are interested in participating in a national validation of appropriate assessment for visually impaired or blind learners.
-The CASAS test development process always includes fieldbased specialists who help design, develop, and field test assessment instruments to ensure appropriateness for assessment of the specific population.
+Please contact CASAS if you are interested in participating in a national validation of other appropriate assessment for specific needs.
+The CASAS test development process always includes field-based specialists who help design, develop, and field test assessment instruments to ensure appropriateness for assessment of the specific population.